 Hook And Loop Closure

 MAVA Sports workout gloves are made from neoprene and reinforced with split leather.
 They also feature silicone padding in key areas of contact with the bar.
 Integrated wrist wraps provide you with a high level of wrist protection during training.
-These gloves feature a unique palm design which has been engineered to enhance the gripping ability.Read more
+These gloves feature a unique palm design that has been engineered to enhance the gripping ability.Read more

 Secure Velcro enclosures on the MAVA glove helps you to adjust the straps to just the right level of comfort and rigidity to suit your workout needs.
-The neoprene material of the glove also does a good job of wicking away sweat, keeping your hands slip free.
+The neoprene material of the glove also does a good job of wicking away sweat, keeping your hands slip-free.
 In addition, the fabric provides a comfortable and breathable feel that allows your hands to breathe during your workout.

 Criteria Used for Evaluation